azumnanji/pacman_python/README.md

 # Pac-Man in Python
-Programming the famous Pac-Man game in python (3.7.2) using pygame API with abstract data types and path-finding algorithms.
+Programming the famous Pac-Myan game in python (3.7.2) using pygame API with abstract data types and path-finding algorithms.

 ![](root/pacman.gif)